NCLEX-RN Exam Guide

 The testing room will be comfortable with an environmental temperature that is regulated with heat during the colder winter months and air conditioning during warmer weather.
 The testing room will be sparse and quiet.
 NO talking and conversations are permitted, however, there may be sounds and noises that you may find distracting to you.
 For example, you may hear typing, coughs, and/or sneezes.

-Ask the test administrator for ear plugs to block out these distracting noises if you think that you will be distracted with extraneous noises in the testing room.
+Ask the test administrator for earplugs to block out these distracting noises if you think that you will be distracted by extraneous noises in the testing room.

 You must be 100% aware of and compliant with all the rules and regulations relating to taking your NCLEX-RN Examination.
 A failure to comply with any rule is grounds for dismissal from the examination.